lbowles/Personal-Website-V2/portfolio/src/posts/one-problem-at-a-time.md

 - Limited team capacity
 - Ongoing projects requiring maintenance and improvement
-- Mental bandwidth to deeply solve complex problems
+- Mental bandwidth to solve complex problems

 Attention and resources would inevitably be split, resulting in two mediocre products instead of one exceptional one.
 This is true regardless of how talented your team is or how much funding you have.
 Excellence requires focus.